davidsaltacc/shadowclient/info.md

 - anti cobweb
 - ping spoof
 - test: do tracers render towards spectators too?
-- some modules don't summon chat messages on en/disable, even when calling super.onEnable. fix
+- some modules don't summon chat messages on en/disable, even when calling super.onEnable. fix.
+I THINK: some modules don't call super.onEn/Disable. wait. nevermind. whatever investigate anyway
 - sodium does not cause issues... remove the warning.
 - is it possible to dynamically grow the font atlas?
 - spectator mode - spectate someone. make the cameraEntity be someone else